vsoch/vsoch.github.io/_posts/2019/2019-02-01-registry-org.md

 ## The Organizational Static Registry

-The [org registry](https://www.github.com/singularityhub/registry-org) that I put together is a modified basic registry with the change that the registry repository itself doesn't do any building.
+We can summarize the [org registry](https://www.github.com/singularityhub/registry-org) as a modified basic registry that itself doesn't do any building.
 It's a silly GitHub repository that only knows how to deploy it's content to GitHub pages, and it relies on pull requests to it in order to update that content.